 \subsection{Magnetic fields in galactic environments at $0.1 \lesssim z \lesssim 1.0$}

-From our study of \nfrb~FRBs, we found the average strength of the total magnetic fields in the CGM and ISM/FRB progenitor is $B \lesssim 6.5~\mu G$.
+From our study of \nfrb~FRBs, we found that the average strength of the total magnetic fields in the CGM and ISM/FRB progenitor is $B \lesssim 6.5~\mu G$.
 In what follows, we want to place these estimate in the context of previous extragalactic measurements in the late-time Universe.
-To do this, we convert our results to the measurements of the $B_{\parallel}$ by drawing samples from the MCMC marginalized posterior PDFs and randomly choosing the orientation angle of the magnetic field vectors from the corresponding uniform distributions
+To do this, we converted our results to measurements of $B_{\parallel}$ by drawing samples from the MCMC marginalised posterior PDFs and randomly chose the orientation angle of the magnetic field vectors from the corresponding uniform distributions: